 Create a copy of an existing ad set

-Delete old ads and replace with your Phase 2 winner(s)
+Delete old ads and replace them with your Phase 2 winner(s)

 Allows new ads to spend in a competitive environment

-Then, create a new ad set, roll out towards target audiences with solid ROAS / KPIs
+Then, create a new ad set, roll it out towards target audiences with solid ROAS / KPIs

 CBO controls budgets between ad sets with control creatives and ad sets with new creative winners.